CZhouLab/BAMBI/README.md

 •       target biomarker gene type: "gene_type": ("protein_coding" or "lincRNA")

-•       self-defined dataset name: "dataset_name": (any customized name)
+•       self-defined dataset name: "dataset_name": (need to same as the dataset name used in last step)